samrobbins85/nextjs-template/README.md

 This is a template repository for when I want to produce a something using Next.js

+## License
+This is licensed under MIT, one of the best licenses for open source software.
+Change the `LICENSE` file if a different license is more suitable.

 ## PWA

 One of the aspects of this template is that it works as a PWA.
 This will need additional configuration in order for it to represent the app you are building.